ToasterPanic/frankbot/README.md

-# frankbot
+# Skoliosis

-Beautiful, BEAUTIFUL snake bot
+A multiplayer, cross-server snake bot.
+Team up to play snake with your server.
+Finish first for bragging rights! :D

 ## Deploying

+If you haven't already, create a bot

 Create a file named `config.json` in this directory with the following contents: